Rhoda May Knight Rindge

 Rhoda May Knight Rindge, (b.
 1864, d.
 1941), also known as May Rindge or May K., was an American businesswoman.
 She was known as the Queen of Malibu as well as the Founding Mother of Malibu and L.A.'s first high-profile female environmentalist.
-She holds the distinction of being the first woman to serve as president of a railroad company.
-Additionally, she founded Marblehead Land Company in 1921, and most notably, the Malibu Potteries in 1926, the first business in Malibu.
+She was the first woman to serve as president of a railroad company.
+Additionally, she founded Marblehead Land Company in 1921, and the Malibu Potteries in 1926, the first business in Malibu.
 The company originated Malibu tile, and the venture became one of Southern California's most successful of its kind alongside Catalina Pottery, Gladding, McBean, and Batchelder tile.

 Rindge also founded the Malibu Movie Colony, building and renting cottages—and later selling them—to early Hollywood stars such as Bing Crosby, Gloria Swanson, and Mary Pickford.
 She fought bitterly to preserve her family's rancho, the Rancho Topanga Malibu Sequit which extended from Los Flores Canyon in Malibu into Ventura County.

-Rindge successfully diverted the course of the Southern Pacific Railway by fighting their efforts to connect their Santa Barbara end terminus with Santa Monica; the route would have been coastal, not only infringing on the family ranch but destroying the natural beauty and topography of the Pacific Coast.
+Rindge successfully diverted the course of the Southern Pacific Railroad by fighting their efforts to connect their Santa Barbara end terminus with Santa Monica; the route would have been coastal, not only infringing on the family ranch but destroying the natural beauty and topography of the Pacific Coast.
 In the process, Rindge constructed the Malibu Pier.
 Rindge subsequently became known for her battle to keep the Pacific Coast Highway—at the time, Roosevelt Highway—from accomplishing the same and similar goals.
 Rindge also built the 100-foot-high Rindge Dam.
 Furthermore, she built what became the Franciscan order's Serra Retreat.
 Rindge is also known as donor of the land upon which her daughter and son-in-law's home, the historic Adamson House, was built.